hedgepigdaniel/chromium/README.md

 2) Build Chromium

    > ninja -C out/Ozone chrome

    You can specify amount of threads to be used for compiling.
 For example:
    > -j8
+3) Run chromium
+   > ./out/Ozone/chrome --mus

+   You can choose target ozone platform by adding

+   > --ozone-platform=wayland or --ozone-platform=x11